Privacy Policy — Ask Safely Assistant

 - FIPS 140-2 Level 2/3 validated hardware security modules for key management

 AWS generates standard infrastructure logs (request timestamps, IP addresses, error codes) for operational purposes.
-These are managed by AWS, access-controlled, and used by us only for debugging and security monitoring.
+In limited cases, diagnostic and error logs may capture portions of message content while we investigate a failure.
+All logs are access-controlled, used only for debugging and security monitoring, and purged on a rolling schedule.

 Feature Flags

 We use LaunchDarkly for feature management (e.g., rolling out new features to a percentage of users).
-LaunchDarkly receives an anonymous context identifier — not your email or personal information.
+LaunchDarkly receives a context identifier and limited account attributes — your user ID and email address — used solely to determine which features are enabled for your account.
 See LaunchDarkly’s Privacy Policy for details.

 Third-Party Services Summary